-The device with symmetric underlapped (Symmetric-U) structure provides immunity against the SCE, but the increased channel length, in turn, reduces ON-current significantly, which is not desirable considering the ever increasing demands for higher ON-current in system-on-chip (SoC) applications.
+The device with symmetric underlapped (Symmetric-U) structure provides immunity against the SCE, but increased the channel length, which in turn, reduces the ON-current significantly.
+This is not desirable considering the ever increasing demands for higher ON-current in systemon-chip (SoC) applications.
 Hence, the concept of asymmetric underlap double-gate (A-U-DG) device comes as a prospective solution.
 In this paper, we primarily focus on the advantages of removing the underlap on either side of the device.
 The removal of underlap at the source side gives us the asymmetric drain underlapped (Drain-U) device, whereas removal of drain side underlap gives us the source underlapped (Source-U) device.
-The performance of both the aforementioned devices are compared against the Symmetric-U device under the purview of RF, analog, and circuit analysis.
-Drain current (I_d), transconductance (g_m), transconductance generation factor (g_m/I_d), DIBL, and intrinsic gain (g_mR_o) are the parameters which are used to characterize the analog performances (R{gs} and R{gd}), the transport delay (τ_m), the unity gain cut-off frequency (f_T), and the maximum frequency of oscillation (f{max}), non-quasi-static (NQS) approach has been used [12].
+The performances of both aforementioned devices are compared against the Symmetric-U device under the purview of RF, analog, and circuit analysis.
+Drain current (I_d), transconductance (g_m), transconductance generation factor (g_m/I_d), DIBL, and intrinsic gain (g_mR_o) are the parameters used to characterize the analog performance.
+The non-quasi-static (NQS) approach has been used in order to obtain the RF performance of the device including capacitances (C{gs} and C{gd}), parasitic resistances (R{gs} and R{gd}), the transport delay (τ_m), the unity gain cut-off frequency (f_T), and the maximum frequency of oscillation (f{max}) [12].

 In Section II, the structure of the device along with its specifications, descriptions, and the simulation procedures have been discussed.
-Section III throw light on the comparison of the devices under consideration in terms of analog performances.
+Section III compares the devices under consideration in terms of analog performances.
 The RF performances of the structure are examined in Section IV.
 Section V gives us the circuit level performances of the devices when applied to a single stage amplifier.
 Lastly, the work is concluded in section VI